yo252yo/rensdemons/man.md

 | `new SBattle(100, 100, 'world/mummy');`       | New battle mystery object         |
 | `new SE_event(20, 275, 'You find nothing');`  | New event mystery object          |
 |                                               |                                   |

+## MAKING OTHER WORLDS

+This engine is completely open source.
+Feel free to download it for yourself (it's also included in the game).

+You can tweak the existing game as much as you'd like.
+You could look into the code for the bad monsters, for instance.
+There would be a lot less suffering without the Goddess, the Demon Lord, Battles or ConsciousObject...
+Of course, some tweaks will break the game.
+But maybe it needs to be broken.

+Better yet, you can use the engine and make a totally new universe!
+I trust that the game provides enough examples to help you get started, especially with the syntax explanation above.
+Look at the `levels/` and `battles/` subfolders.
+Maybe this is the only way to true end, by transcending the cycle of suffering by make a game world where characters are happy!